-The tools that I choose to keep serve more purpose than to facilitate the manufacture of my work.
-In an age where cheaply manufactured tools are abundant, I prefer to spend my days seeking out and literally going the extra mile to acquire machinery that has stood the test of time.
-The conversations had with each previous owner can gift many things: either useful technical knowledge, a glimpse into the past or even just some funny stories - and if I'm lucky, all of the above.
+The tools that I choose to keep serve more purpose than to facilitate the manufacture of the work.
+In an age where cheaply manufactured tools are abundant, I prefer to spend my days seeking out and often times physically traveling the extra mile to acquire machinery that has stood the test of time.
+The conversations had with each previous owner can gift many things: useful technical knowledge, a glimpse into the past or even just some funny stories.

-Even though these tools are inanimate objects, they speak clearly about certain values of the past, reveal the intentions & sensibilities of their designers and embody the rich history of industrial manufacturing, especially that of the United States.
+Even though these tools are inanimate objects, they speak of the values of the past, reveal the intentions & sensibilities of their designers and embody the rich history of industrial manufacturing; particularly that of the United States.

 Tools of the Trade

 Partial list of tools that are found in the shop.